Capital punishment for homosexuality: United Kingdom

-From 1533, under the Buggery Act 1533, capital felony for any person to "commit the detestable and abominable vice of buggery with mankind or beast", was enacted, repealed and re-enacted several times by the Crown, until it was reinstated permanently in 1563.
+In England and Wales from 1533, under the Buggery Act 1533, capital felony for any person to "commit the detestable and abominable vice of buggery with mankind or beast", was enacted, repealed and re-enacted several times by the Crown, until it was reinstated permanently in 1563.
 Homosexual activity remained a capital offence until 1861.
 The last execution took place on 27 November 1835 when James Pratt and John Smith were hanged outside Newgate Prison in London.

 United States

 During the colonial era of American history, the various European nations which established colonies in the Americas brought their pre-existing laws against homosexuality (which included capital punishment) with them.
 The establishment of the United States after their victory in the Revolutionary War did not bring about any changes in the status of capital punishment as a sentence for being convicted of homosexual behavior.
 Beginning in the 19th century, the various state legislatures passed legislation which ended the status of capital punishment being used for those who were convicted of homosexual behavior.
 South Carolina was the last state, in 1873, to repeal the death penalty for homosexual behaviour from its statute books.
 The number of times the penalty was carried out is unknown.
 Records show there were at least two executions, and a number of more convictions with vague labels, such as "crimes against nature".